 We charge a success-only broker fee, normally 1% of the loan amount.
 This fee is due on successful receipt of a formal mortgage offer from the commercial mortgage lender.
 To discuss this broker fee in more detail please contact one of our brokers.

 Depending on the complexity of the case, we may also charge an initial administration fee for the work involved in submitting the application to the lender for an initial decision.
-This administration fee is normally deducted from the Broker Fee.

 We accept payments by debit and credit cards.
 Please note we are unable to accept American Express cards.